Curriculum & Academic Programs

 Passport to Social Studies is a comprehensive instructional resource for teachers in grades Kindergarten through 8, organized around units of study that are guided by essential questions.
 The Passport helps students think like historians by raising questions, thinking critically, considering many perspectives, and gathering evidence; it also supports students making connections between history and their own lives, and seeing themselves as active members of a global community.

 Spanish-English Dual Language

-The Spanish-English dual language program began at PS 139 in the 2014-2015 school year with one kindergarten class.
-Each year one new classroom will opened until there is one DL class in each grade, PreK through 5th.
+The Spanish-English dual language program began at PS 139 in the 2014-2015 school year with one Kindergarten class.
+We currently have 1 dual language classroom per grade, Pre-Kindergarten through Grade 5.
 We believe that our dual language program is one way to help our students become biliterate, bilingual and bicultural.
 Children who know more than one language have intellectual, educational, personal, social, and economic advantages that will continue throughout their lives.

 Social and Emotional Learning

 Behavior leadership is a priority at PS 139.
 Our goal is to ensure that all students are being respectful, responsible, and safe.
 Expectations are clearly defined and a common language is used throughout the school environment in order to support positive behavior.
 Each month our school focuses on a different behavioral skill that is explicitly taught in the classroom.
 Being an active listener, sharing and taking turns, and understanding another’s point of view, are examples of social skills that are explored.